 BSC N357 International Business and Finance (Including Year Abroad),

 This module is designed to introduce students to the concepts of business research methods.
-The module focuses on the research process in business and management in general and entrepreneurship and small business in particular.
+The module focuses on the research process in business and management in general, and entrepreneurship and small businesses in particular.
 The module addresses philosophical issues underlying management research.
-It focuses on the important issues of selection of an appropriate research methods and judge the quality and value of research outcomes.
+It focuses on the important issues of selecting appropriate research methods and judging the quality and value of research outcomes.

-1. Develop critical understanding of the nature of scientific inquiry in the context of the business environment
+- Develop critical understanding of the nature of scientific inquiry in the context of the business environment.

-2. Demonstrate appropriate skills in research techniques for effective problem solving, in-depth investigation of key issues, and use of relevant learning materials
+- Demonstrate appropriate skills in research techniques for effective problem solving, in-depth investigation of key issues, and use of relevant learning materials.

-3. Become aware of research methods for producing empirical data analysis, quantitative and qualitative research outputs
+- Become aware of research methods for producing empirical data analysis, quantitative and qualitative research outputs.